mwojnars/nifty/README.md

 - **N-grams**: *ngrams*

 Web scraping tools in [nifty.redex](https://github.com/mwojnars/nifty/blob/master/redex/redex.py):
-- **Redex** patterns - a brand new type of tool for extracting data from any markup document.
-  Bridges the gap between regexes and XPaths as used in web scraping.
+- **Redex** patterns - a new language for extracting data from any markup document.
+Similar in spirit and structure to regular expressions (regex), but better suited to searching in large tagged documents.
+Bridges the gap between regex and XPaths as used in web scraping.
-  Combines consistency and compactness of regexes (single pattern matches all document and extracts multiple variables at once) with strength and precision of XPaths: redex pattern is defined in a language much simpler than regexes and can span multiple fragments of the document, providing precise *context* where each fragment is allowed to match.
+  Combines consistency and compactness of regexes (single pattern matches all document and extracts multiple variables at once) with strength and precision of XPaths: redex pattern is defined in a form much simpler than regexes and can span multiple fragments of the document, providing precise *context* where each fragment is allowed to match.
 - **parsing** of basic data types from human-readable formats used in web pages: *pdate*, *pdatetime*, *pint*, *pfloat*, *pdecimal*, *percent*
 - **url** absolutization & unquoting: *url*, *url_unquote*